As much as I wanted to be an intern forever, all good things come to an end.... So, I did the next best thing and drove to Canada 😎

-His favorite pass times include Hash Maps and Soccer.
+His favorite topics include Hash Maps and Soccer.
 He balances his free time between playing Fifa and writing his new EP.
-As my roommate during internship, Abdullah and I shared the same radical sense of humor.
+As my roommate during internship, Abdullah and I shared the same sense of humor.
 We explored San Deigo together and both learned a great deal from each other.
 Abdullah is an incredible Software Engineer and has an impressive grasp of data structures and algorithms.

 |EP album cover - Coming out soon|